moorepants/eme134/content/pages/lab-01.rst

 Below is a schematic of a simple model of this system.
 This schematic is explained in detail in Chapter 10 of the course textbook, but for the purposes of this lab you will need to have a basic understanding of the geometry.
-The fixed axle wheelset is connection to the car by for linear springs of stiffnesses :math:`k_1` and :math:`k_2`.
+The fixed axle wheelset is connected to the car by four linear springs of stiffnesses :math:`k_1` and :math:`k_2`.
 The car and the center of the wheelset are moving at a constant speed :math:`V`.
-The wheelset can move laterally realtive to the car and tracks.
+The wheelset can move laterally relative to the car and tracks.
 This lateral deviation is tracked by the time varying variable :math:`q_1`.
 The yaw rotation angle of the wheelset relative to the car and tracks is measured by the time varying variable :math:`q_2`.
 The wheel-track connection is modeled by concave wheel surfaces rolling on a convex track surface with radii :math:`R` and :math:`R'`, respectively.
-When there is no lateral deviation and no yaw angle, :math:`q_1=q_2=0`, the nomial radius at the wheel-track contact location is :math:`r_0` and the angle of the line tangent to the connecting surfaces is :math:`\delta_0`.
+When there is no lateral deviation and no yaw angle, :math:`q_1=q_2=0`, the nominal radius at the wheel-track contact location is :math:`r_0` and the angle of the line tangent to the connecting surfaces is :math:`\delta_0`.